Canada

 Who assumes responsibility?

-• EPRA NB (PRO): Operate collection, process batteries, report annually.Government: Monitor compliance, enforce.
+• EPRA New Brunswick (Producer Responsibility Organization): Operate collection, process batteries, report annually.Government: Monitor compliance, enforce

-• PRO: Depot network, processor audits, public communications.
+• Producer Responsibility Organization: Depot network, processor audits, public communications

-Extended producer responsibility for Batteries in Nova Scotia
+Extended producer responsibility (EPR) for batteries in Nova Scotia

 What the program includes